lirm/aeron-go/archive/README.md

 Finally golang idioms are used where reasonable.

 The archive library does not lock and concurrent calls to archive library calls that invoke the aeron-archive protocol calls should be externally locked to ensure only one concuurrent access.

-Each Archive instance has it's own aeron instance running a proxy (outgoing/producer) and control (incoming/subscriber) pair.

 It was tempting to make the sourceLocation a boolean ```isLocal``` but keeping the underlying codec value allows for future additionals.
 However, where the protocol specifies a BooelanType a bool is used until encoding.

+## Structure

+The archive protocol is largely an RPC mechanism built on top of Aeron.
+Each Archive instance has it's own aeron instance running a proxy (publication/request) and control (subscription/response) pair.
+This mirrors the Java implementation.

+Additionally there are some asynchronous events that can arrive on a RecordingEvents subscription and these are handled by the recordingevents.
+These are not enabled by default to avoid using resources when not required.

-Questions/Issues
+# Questions/Issues
-===
 Testing:
  * Look for local archive and exec?
 Test and not run for Travis?
 Mock?
 Add jars to repo and fetch?